jnicolon/secrets-generator/README.md

 A full stack app inspired by the Post Secret website.

+Upload a secret, create a user to see all your uploaded secrets, delete a secret and display all the secrets with a random img background.

 For the API design with basic CRUD functionality, I used the Node.js Express framework and hosted it on Heroku.

 I used Atlas MongoDB and mongoose for the database design.